babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

   This is the only instance the function called is not associated to a chord.
 That is why the function `fnc_L1` does not accept any inputs.

 * `M(X, VALUE1, VALUE2)` A custom macro.
 Adds a chord that will use function `X` and with `chord.value1 = VALUE1; chord.value2 = VALUE2;`.
 The function `X` can be arbitrary C function, go crazy.
 The only constraint is that the function has to follow the same syntax as in the previous example of adding a chord manually.
-The following example will register a macro that acts exactly like `KC_MEH` (the chording engine supports `KC_MEH`, this is just an example):
+The following example will register a macro that acts exactly like `KC_MEH` (the chording engine *should* support `KC_MEH`, this is just an example):

   ```c
   void fn_M1(const struct Chord* self) {